Are you optimising your TMR?

 Everyone knows cows like routine for milking and feeding times, so why should the ration you put in front of them be any different?
 The aim of the total mixed ration is for every mouthful to include the correct balance of nutrients, calculated by your nutritionist.
 If this is unbalanced in any way it means your cows will not be reaching their full potential.
-To ensure your cows are getting the same mouthful of animal feed every time we carry out a TMR Audit
+To ensure your cows are getting the same mouthful every time we carry out a TMR audit.

-There are three main benefits to the farmer looking closer at their TMR presentation:-
+There are 3 main benefits to the farmer by looking closer at their TMR presentation:-

 • Increasing intakes will improve milk produced from forage and overall yield.

 2. Reduced risk of Sub Acute Ruminal Acidosis (SARA)

 • Minimising sorting and making every mouthful the same for the cow means the diet formulated should maintain the rumen pH.

 • By manipulating the fibre length we can

 still keep the ‘scratch factor’ for buffering the rumen pH.